††††† 201 KAR 20:280. Standards for initial approval of prelicensure registered nurse and practical nurse programs.

 ††††† (10) Any deviation from the initial curriculum plan approved within the proposal shall be approved by the board before the first class begins course requirements.

 ††††† (11) Written contracts for use of clinical facilities shall be executed prior to admission to the first nursing course.

-††††† (12) The program of nursing shall submit progress and evaluation reports which demonstrate implementation of the approved proposal as required by the board.
+††††† (12) The program of nursing shall submit quarterly progress and evaluation reports to demonstrate implementation of the approved proposal.

-††††† (13) Site visits may be conducted as deemed necessary by the board.
+††††† (13) Site visits shall be conducted by the board as necessary.

-††††† (6) The decision to grant full approval shall be based on review of the following:
+††††† (4) The decision to grant full approval shall be based on review of the:

-††††† (a) The program evaluation by the faculty and the program administrator;
+††††† (a) Program evaluation by the faculty and the program administrator;

 ††††† (b) Site visit report by the board representative conducted to evaluate program compliance with administrative regulations; and